Arcane Rain Fell

-Arcane Rain Fell is the second full-length album released by the band Draconian through Napalm Records on 24 January 2005.
+Arcane Rain Fell is the second studio album by Swedish gothic metal band Draconian.
+The album was released through Napalm Records on 24 January 2005.
 It was recorded and produced at Studio Underground.

 The album is a concept album that details the fall of Lucifer from Heaven and the creation of Hell, featuring slow guitar riffs, soprano vocals, keyboards/piano, violins, cellos and growling vocals.
 All guitars on the album were performed by Johan Ericson.

 "Death, Come Near Me" is a remake of a song off of the 2002 "Dark Oceans We Cry" demo.
 "The Apostasy Canticle" was originally titled "The Wings of God".